This is

 1

-Incorporating CGT into a health plan
+Incorporating into a health plan

 2

-Optimizing CGT coverage
+Optimizing coverage

 Understand COE (Center of Excellence) models, consider stop-loss policy coverage, and examine risk pools and support services.